smithki/next-super-layout/README.md

 ### Composing layouts

-With `next-super-layout` it's easy to compose multiple layouts together using the `composeLayouts` function:
+With `next-super-layout` it's easy to compose multiple layouts together using the `combineLayouts` function:

 ```tsx
 // pages/some/path.tsx